Galehaut: Legend

 Since the early 13th century, there have been numerous retellings of the life, loves and chivalry of Lancelot's career and the story of his adulterous liaison with Queen Guinevere has always been part of every significant account of King Arthur.
 The second, overlapping love story, however, the one related in the Prose Lancelot, in which Galehaut sacrifices his power, his happiness, and ultimately his life for the sake of Lancelot, has been largely forgotten.
 The character himself reappears in a number of Arthurian tales, in several different languages, but without the same significance.
 The best known retelling in English, the 15th-century Le Morte d'Arthur of Thomas Malory, reduced him to just a relatively villainous minor "frenemy" of Lancelot, leaving Guinevere without a rival for Lancelot's affections, besides also relating a part of the Tristan side of the story in the part "The Book of Sir Tristrams de Lyons".
 Malory however gives a reminiscence of Galehaut's traditional role to a similarly named but different Knight of the Round Table named Galahodin, a character taken from Galehaut's son in law and successor, Galehodin from the Vulgate (in the Tavola Ritonda, Galehaut's heir is his son named Abastunagio).
 Malory furthermore created another of Lancelot's companions (and his own relative) similarly named Galyhod.
 In Italian romance Tristano Riccardiano, Galehaut dies of his wounds following a duel with Tristan in an attempt to avenge the slaying of his parents, forgiving him in the end.

 Legacy

-As Dante says in the fifth canto of Inferno, Galehaut was the book that Paolo and Francesca had been reading, when they yield to their love.
+As Dante Alighieri says in the fifth canto of Inferno, Galehaut was the book that Paolo and Francesca had been reading, when they yield to their love.
 Dante mentions Galehaut [Inf.
 V, 137] as both the book itself and the author of it, intermediary between Lancelot and the Queen.
-And Boccaccio, moved by the great lord's generosity, uses his name as the subtitle of his Decameron ("Il Principe Galeotto").
+Giovani Boccaccio used his name as the subtitle of his 14th-century collection of short stories, The Decameron ("Il Principe Galeotto").
 In Spanish, galeoto is still an archaic word for a pimp.

-Following the influence of Malory, Galehaut has become so obscure that his name may be mistaken for a mere variant of Lancelot's son Galahad—the "pure", the "chosen" knight who achieves the quest for the Holy Grail in Malory and in his sources.
+Following the influence of Malory, Galehaut has become so obscure that his name may be mistaken for a mere variant of Galahad—the "pure", the "chosen" knight who achieves the quest for the Holy Grail in Malory and in his sources.
 There is no actual connection between the two figures.